 Contributions to the Profession:

-Professor Lichtman has spoken at local and national conferences on a variety of topics, mostly relating to well-woman gynecology and midwifery education.
+Professor Lichtman has spoken widely at local and national conferences on a variety of topics, mostly relating to well-woman gynecology and midwifery education.

 MS in Maternity Nursing, specialization in Midwifery, Columbia University